 Dance to a song like no one is watching or have a dance party with your kids.
 Sing your favorite song like you are trying out for “America’s Got Talent.”
 Bust out your best air guitar moves to some awesome rock songs.
 Basically, listen to and enjoy music as much as you can.
 It really is the best mood enhancer.

 5. Music Helps You Feel A Sense of Accomplishment

 Not only is listening and enjoying music important but learning a musical instrument is too.
 Learning a musical instrument helps people find a sense of accomplishment they may not have experienced with anything else.

 Learning an instrument makes you feel like you tried something new and found success.
-Take a look at violins, cellos and other classical instrument and practice playing.
+Take a look at violins, cellos, and other classical instruments and practice playing.
 Make sure to select high-quality violin strings as well to help you recognize your progress.

 Learning to play an instrument gives meaning to your life and makes you want to be better at your craft.
 Not only that, learning an instrument